 The gender imbalance seen in terms of women political representation has been a topic in most gender gatherings for decades.
 In a recent interview with the Amazons Watch Magazine, HON.
-Mrs. Santi Bai Hanoomanjee, the first female speaker of the Mauritius National Assembly, bares her mind on the challenges women in political leadership are faced with and how women can brave these challenges and be more involved in the political sphere.
+Mrs Santi Bai Hanoomanjee, the first female speaker of the Mauritius National Assembly, bares her mind on the challenges women in political leadership are faced with and how women can brave these challenges and be more involved in the political sphere.
 Excerpt:

-- You have a track record of working in a male dominated industry.
+- You have a track record of working in a male-dominated industry.
 Amazons Watch Magazine readers would love to know more about your career journey and some of your accomplishments.

 Right at the start, I must say that I have always been a very determined person.
 This trait of my character has, to a great extent, shaped my career and brought me where I am today.

 At the very young age of 19, I joined the civil service of Mauritius.
 Gradually, by dint of hard work and perseverance, I climbed the professional ladder until I reached the then highest rank in the civil service, that of Permanent Secretary.
 For your information, a Permanent Secretary is the closest collaborator of the Minister.
 He/she is the person responsible, amongst others, for advising the Minister on the formulation of policies of the Ministry.
-He/she is also the administrative head overseeing the implementation of policies decided by Government.
+He/she is also the administrative head overseeing the implementation of policies decided by the Government.